 Rear door toward the roof line

-Set the swing-door end facing the eave where you work, ensuring walk-in loading and ground-throw share a clean, efficient path.
+Set the swing-door end facing the eave where the crew is working so walk-in loading and ground-throw share one path.

 Surface protection